-Two final Thematic Peer Group events took place in Prague on 17-18 February 2020.
+Two final peer group events took place in Prague on 17-18 February 2020.
 A seminar on linking qualifications frameworks with quality assurance brought together more than 50 representatives of different countries and stakeholder organizations.
 Six countries from different EHEA regions introduced their approach to linking qualifications frameworks and quality assurance and the representatives of different stakeholders (higher education institutions, quality assurance agencies, and students) provided their views on what works well and what needs to be improved.

 The third and final TPG meeting followed the seminar.
 The Co-chairs wrapped up the group's work and Kazakhstan presented their NQF and self-certification report for peer review.
-The second half of the meeting was devoted to discussions on how the countries had progressed in implementing the key commitment on qualifications frameworks and how the Thematic Peer Group supported them in improving implementation.
+The second half of the meeting was devoted to discussions on how the countries had progressed in implementing the key commitment on qualifications frameworks and how the peer group supported them in improving implementation.
 Many countries reported progress, although challenges remain.
-Participants agreed on the usefulness of the Thematic Peer Group meetings and other support and expressed a need to continue the Thematic Peer Group work.
+Participants agreed on the usefulness of the peer group meetings and other support and expressed a need for continued peer group work.